-The 2020/21 month 8 capital monitoring position is elsewhere on the agenda and the projections included in that report are a key determinant of the 2021/22 programme.
+The 2020/21 month 8 capital monitoring position approved at Cabinet on 23 February 2021 included expenditure projections that are a key determinant of the 2021/22 programme.
 As many schemes span more than one year, the anticipated level of reprofiling between years sets the underlying position.

 The projected outturn spending position for 2020/21 is £81.013m.
 The People and Place Directorate which manages all of the major regeneration projects, constitutes the main area of expenditure.
-Grants and Other Contributions (£20.150m) followed by Prudential Borrowing provide the main source of financing (£53.553m).
+Grants and Other Contributions (£20.151m) followed by Prudential Borrowing provide the main source of financing (£53.553m).